aevrah/100-days-of-code/log.md

 **Thoughts:** I'm happy that I successfully completed my first month of #100DaysOfCode but sad that the days will no longer line up with the month date

+### Day 32: February 1, 2018
+**Today's Progress**: Finished the fourth challenge in ['JavaScript30 by Wes Bos'](https://javascript30.com/) of completing array methods exercises using map, sort, reduce, and filter

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->